Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 What are the differences in the use of the Al method in soft and hard water lakes?

-Alkalinity is much higher in hard water lakes and therefore those lakes have a higher buffering capacity and it’s harder to change water pH.
-Soft water lakes alkalinity is lower and we can add much less aluminium.
+Alkalinity is much higher in hard water lakes and therefore these lakes have a higher buffering capacity and it is harder to change water pH.
+In soft water lakes, alkalinity is lower and we can add much less aluminium.

 Under what circumstances is aluminum safe for the lake, sediment?
 Under what circumstances does it become harmful?